 If you find the budget process a bit daunting, don’t worry, you are not alone.
 To make this process easier and more efficient, you should consider teaming up with at least one other team.
 In fact, experienced customer success executives do not even start their budget process without talking to their accounting team first.
 For example, your accounting team can calculate the “total burden rate” for an average member of your customer success team.

-Finally, you should also consider creating an estimate of all your customer success related activities and playbooks.
-Consider reviewing your customer success efforts with your executive team by comparing required effort versus actual effort.
-This review will give your executive team a better understanding of why the additional budget is needed.
+Finally, you should also consider creating an estimate of all your customer success-related activities and playbooks.
+Consider reviewing your customer success efforts with your executive team by comparing the required effort versus actual effort.
+This review will give your executive team a deeper understanding of why the additional budget is needed.